California State Route 275: Route description

 Since 1996, SR 275 has been defined to be the length of the Tower Bridge, a four-lane lift bridge across the Sacramento River that formerly carried a Sacramento Northern Railroad track in the center.
+Section 575 of the California Streets and Highways Code specifically states, "Route 275 is the Tower Bridge from the west side of the Sacramento River near the City of West Sacramento to the east side of the Sacramento River near the City of Sacramento".

 Prior to 1996, SR 275 was part of the West Sacramento Freeway.
 The West Sacramento Freeway designation begins on Interstate 80 at exit 81 (West Capitol Avenue), the east end of the Yolo Causeway.
 It soon splits, with I-80 exiting to bypass Sacramento to the north and Interstate 80 Business (legislatively U.S. Route 50) continuing east via exit 82 towards downtown.
 After one interchange, at Harbor Boulevard (exit 1/1B), the freeway splits again, with Bus.
 80 turning abruptly southeast over the Pioneer Memorial Bridge to avoid downtown Sacramento.
 The original SR 275 designation then began here, at exit 3 of Bus.
 80, with full access to and from the intersecting Jefferson Boulevard (State Route 84).